 The RSE and Health education policy outlines how the school’s RSE and health education curriculum will be organised and delivered as well as what will be taught to the various year groups.
 You can access a copy of this policy via the link below.

 The DFE guidance defines RSE as “lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage and family life, stable and loving relationships, respect, love and care.

 Working with parents

 - We believe in effective communication between home and school.
-If parents have concerns regarding RSE and health education, they may submit these via email, or contact the school office to arrange a meeting with the Principal/Head of School.
+If parents have concerns regarding RSE and health education, they may submit these via email, or contact the school office to arrange a meeting with the Principal/Assistant Head.

 Right to withdraw

 - Parents have the right to request that their child is withdrawn from some or all of sex education delivered as part of statutory RSE.